massoncheg/forgejo-docs/docs/contributor/testing.md

 We cannot test all the behaviour of Forgejo.
 It is complex, and certain aspects are only important to a handful of users.
-To reduce the burden on maintainer, you should do your best to make testing easy and automated.
+To reduce the burden on the maintainers, you should do your best to make testing easy and automated.

 ## What is a "reasonable" effort?